Spartans stop Austin's three-game winning streak - Austin Daily Herald

 Adam McLellan-Cassivi put the Spartans (7-3 overall, 6-2 Big Nine) up 2-0 when he connected on a shot with 23 minutes left in the game.

 The Packers were outshot 10-0 in the first half, but the game was scoreless as Dane Mitchell was effective in net.
-Dane Mitchell finished with 14 saves and the Packers submitted six shots on goal.
+Mitchell finished with 14 saves and the Packers submitted six shots on goal.

 Austin played much of the match without its top scorer Aidan Martinez, who sustained an injury early on.
 Kaleb Tedessee also missed time with an injury.